-The final version of IFRS 9, Financial Instruments was issued by the International Accounting Standards Board ("IASB") in July 2014 and will replace IAS 39, Financial Instruments: Recognition and Measurement, related to the classification and measurement of financial assets and financial liabilities.
+The final version of IFRS 9, Financial Instruments was issued by the International Accounting Standards Board ("IASB") in July 2014 and will replace IAS 39, Financial Instruments: Recognition and

+Measurement, related to the classification and measurement of financial assets and financial liabilities.

 IFRS 9 relates to the classification and measurement of financial assets and financial liabilities in the Fund.
-The new standard is effective for the Fund for its fiscal year beginning July 1, 2018.
-The Fund is evaluating the impact of this standard on its financial statements and will amend disclosures if required in the financial statements following the effective date.
+The new standard is effective for the Fund for their fiscal year beginning July 1, 2018.
+The Manager has been evaluating the standard and has currently determined that the impact to the Fund will include additional disclosures related to changes to the classification of certain financial instruments to align with the classifications under IFRS 9.
+Adoption of the standard will not impact net assets attributable to holders of redeemable units.
+The Manager will continue to monitor for changes to this accounting standard.